 Be sure to read all use instructions before putting your baby in a carrier.
 Most baby carrier companies provide instructional videos that teach you how to safely use their products.

-If your baby was born premature, with a low birth weight, or any other medical issue, ask your pediatrician if baby-wearing is appropriate for your little one.
+If your baby was born premature, with a low birth weight, or any other medical issue, ask your pediatrician if baby-wearing is appropriate for her.

 You can find more in-depth information about different types of carriers and how to use them safely here.